mauriciopoppe/blog/site/content/notes/computer-science/data-structures/data-structures-massive-datasets.md

 because the counter hash maps size is finite we will have collisions and a hash map may report a higher sum than what's the true value.

-- stretching the CMS width will reduce how much different elements’ hashes collide within any one row on average

 <div class="columns">
     <div class="column">
       {{< figure src="/images/count_min_sketch_update.png" title="Update" class="is-90p" >}}